georgizk/ims-release/README.md

 #### Config

 1. Update the configuration to use the appropriate database and credentials
-2. Create a directory to svae images to
+2. Create a directory to save images to

-The last thing to do is to make sure your `config/config.json` file has the right data.
+Update `config/config.json`.
 For this local setup, it should contain the following.

 ```json
 {